-Below are paid and un-paid internship opportunities related to Sociology.
-As well as: full or part time jobs offered both inside and outside of the University.
+Below are paid and un-paid internship opportunities as well as full or part time jobs – both inside and outside of the University.

 - Neighborhoods Organizing for Change

 - The Association for Black Economic Power (ABEP)